Skip to Content

 Internationally Renowned Experts

-• Given the complex nature of palliative care and the range of topics to be covered in the modules, specialists within certain fields will contribute to the delivery of teaching.
+Given the complex nature of palliative care and the range of topics to be covered in the modules, specialists within certain fields will contribute to the delivery of teaching.
 In addition, existing social workers from other countries will contribute to the teaching, to promote the international diversity of social work.

-• SSESW academic staff with expertise in Systemic Practice and CBT will provide their specialist expertise on assessments and interventions.
-Staff from the School of Nursing and Midwifery, with specialist expertise in palliative care, will be invited to contribute to teaching on Principles of Palliative care on multi-disciplinary team working, and staff from Queen’s Management School will also deliver specialist teaching on leadership.
+Staff from the School of Nursing and Midwifery, with specialist expertise in palliative care, will be invited to contribute to teaching on Principles of Palliative care on multi-disciplinary team working, and staff from Queen’s Business School will also deliver specialist teaching on leadership.

 Course Structure